-Figure 4: A) SK-N-BE(2)-C neuroblastoma cells were treated for indicated time points with 10 μM 1e .
+Figure 5: A) SK-N-BE(2)-C neuroblastoma cells were treated for indicated time points with 10 $\mu$ M of PROTACs.
 Degradation of HDAC8 and acetylation of HDAC8 target was analysed via western blot.
-B) SK-N-BE(2)-C neuroblastoma cells were treated for 6h with 1a at the concentrations given in the figure.
-Degradation of HDAC8 and acetylation of HDAC8 target SMC3 as well as degradation of HDAC6 and HDAC10 and acetylation of HDAC6 target tubulin was analysed via western blot.
-A lysate of HDAC10 overexpressing IMR-32 neuroblastoma cells was used to identify the HDAC10 band.
-C) SK-N-BE(2)-C neuroblastoma cells were treated for 6h with 1b, 1p and 1m at the concentrations given in the figure.
+B) SK-N-BE(2)-C neuroblastoma cells were treated for 6h with 1b, 1p and 1m at the concentrations given in the figure.
 Degradation of HDAC8 and acetylation of HDAC8 target SMC3 as well as acetylation of HDAC6 target tubulin was analysed via western blot.
-D) SK-N-BE(2)-C neuroblastoma cells were treated for 6h with PROTACs 1d, 1e, 1f, the negative control (n.c.)
-33, a HDAC6 PROTAC [62] and the two inhibitors 2i and PCI34051 at the concentrations given in the figure.
-Degradation of HDAC6 was analysed via western blot.
+C) SK-N-BE(2)-C neuroblastoma cells were treated for 6h with PROTACs 1b and 1e.
+Degradation of HDAC1 and HDAC6 as well as substrate acetylation was analysed at given concentration via western blot.

-As HDAC8 inhibition is known to induce signs of neuronal differentiation, such as neurite-like outgrowths in neuroblastoma cells [21]), we treated SK-N-BE(2)-C cells with 1b, 1e, 1k, 1m and 1p for 6-10 days then stained the cells with crystal violet to visualize neurite-like outgrowths.
+As HDAC8 inhibition is known to induce signs of neuronal differentiation, such as neurite-like outgrowths in neuroblastoma cells [6]), we treated SK-N-BE(2)-C cells with 1b, 1e, 1m and PCI-34051 for 6-10 days then stained the cells with crystal violet to visualize neurite-like outgrowths.
 For comparison, we treated the cells with the known neuronal differentiation inducer retinoic acid (ATRA) which is a known drug, that is applied for neuroblastoma treatment under some circumstances.
-We also combined one PROTAC, namely 1e with ATRA, which substantially enhanced the differentiation phenotype (Figure 5).
-These results are in line with the published differentiation enhancement (longer outgrowths, more cells with outgrows in combination) effect of PCI-34051 [21].
+We also combined one PROTAC, namely 1e with ATRA, which substantially enhanced the differentiation phenotype (Figure 6).
+These results are in line with the published differentiation enhancement (longer outgrowths, more cells with outgrows in combination) effect of HDAC8 inhibitors such as PCI-34051 [6].

-Figure 5: A) SK-N-BE(2)-C cells, treated for 10 days.
+Figure 6: A) SK-N-BE(2)-C cells, treated for 10 days.
 Scale bar: 500 μm.
 Stained with crystal violet.
 B) SK-N-BE(2)-C cells, treated for 6 days.
 Stained with crystal violet.